Hard Eight (film): Production

 Originally titled Sydney, it was Paul Thomas Anderson's first feature film and the expansion of the short film Cigarettes & Coffee.
 The main character Sydney was named after Hall's previous role in Midnight Run.
-Hall, Walters, Reilly and Hoffman later starred in Boogie Nights and Magnolia.
+Hall, Walters, Reilly, and Hoffman later starred in Boogie Nights and Magnolia.

 Anderson said that he cast Hoffman in a supporting role after seeing him in Scent of a Woman.
 According to Hall, Hoffman improvised most of the dialogue his character says in his only scene in the film.

 The film was influenced by and shares some plot elements with Jean-Pierre Melville's 1956 film Bob le flambeur.

+In 2026, Nicolas Cage told The New York Times that he was offered a role in the film but he declined; he did not say which part he was offered.

 Release and reception

 The film premiered in the American Spectrum section at the 1996 Sundance Film Festival, and then in the Un Certain Regard section at the 1996 Cannes Film Festival.
 In 2018, Anderson said he was working on a Blu-ray release of the film.
-An Australian Blu-ray for the film was released by Viavision in October 2020.
+An Australian Blu-ray for the film was released by Via Vision Entertainment in October 2020.

 Roger Ebert gave the film three and a half stars out of four, writing "Movies like Hard Eight remind me of what original, compelling characters the movies can sometimes give us."
 Stephen Holden of The New York Times wrote "Hard Eight is not a movie that wants to make a grand statement.
 It is really little more than a small resonant mood piece whose hard-bitten characters are difficult to like.
 But within its self-imposed limitations, it accomplishes most of what it sets out to do.
 And the acting is wonderfully understated, economical and unsentimental."

 On Rotten Tomatoes, the film has an approval rating of 82% based on 89 reviews.
 The website's critical consensus reads, "An absorbing showcase for Philip Baker Hall, Paul Thomas Anderson's feature debut is a gamble that pays off handsomely."
+Metacritic, which uses a weighted average, assigned the a score of 78 out of 100, based on 14 critics, indicating "generally favorable" reviews.
 It is described by some authors as a neo-noir film.